cosmos/gaia/docs/docs/interchain-security/README.md

 e.g. `top-95` means that the 95% of the validators (by voting power) are required to run the consumer chain binary

 ### Opt-in consumer chains
-Only validators that opt to running a consumer chains are required to run the chain binary and become eiligible for consumer chain rewards distribution.
+Only validators that opt to running a consumer chains are required to run the chain binary and become eligible for consumer chain rewards distribution.

 ### New consumer chain parameters